vincentadam87/vincentadam87.github.io/index.md

 ###  **Talks**

+* _Gaussian Processes for time-series_, 19th of November 2020, Cambridge Gaussian Process meetup.

-* _Doubly Sparse Variational Gaussian Processes_, 7th of February 2020, invited talk at the Bayes Centre.
+* _Doubly Sparse Variational Gaussian Processes_, 7th of February 2020, invited talk at the Bayes Centre, University of Edinburgh.

 * _Doubly Sparse Variational Gaussian Processes_, 31st of October 2019, invited talk at the UCL center for Artificial intelligence.